xyn/pretix-attendee-list-wordpress/README.md

 Global configuration for the plugin are done via the `Attendee List settings` button on the admin dashboard.

 The following parameters must be configured in order for the plugin to function properly:
-- `API URL` - The Pretix API URL
+- `API URL` - The Pretix API URL (e.g. `https://pretix-instance.example.org/api/v1`
-- `API Token` - The Pretix API Token
+- `API Token` - The Pretix API Token (can be obtained at the team configuration pages of the organizer)
 - `Organizer` - The organizer name

 Adding the list to a web page is done via the specific shortcode `[pretix_attendee_list]`